AnYuan/machine-learning/README.md

 [Swift AI](https://github.com/collinhundley/Swift-AI): Swift AI includes a set of common tools used for machine learning and artificial intelligence research.
 These tools are designed to be flexible, powerful and suitable for a wide range of applications.

+[aima-python](https://github.com/aimacode/aima-python):Python implementation of algorithms from Russell And Norvig's "Artificial Intelligence - A Modern Approach"

 ### Other Courses

 [机器学习/深度学习/自然语言处理学习路线](http://www.cnblogs.com/cyruszhu/p/5496913.html)